Zijian-Ju/vuepress-theme-resume/example/README.md

 <span style="font-family: Times New Roman, Times, serif">

-- **Project Description**: Managed the complex release process of the product, which involved orchestrating the deployment of over 40 Azure resources and hundreds AAD roles in a single region plus rolling out the service to over 20 regions with difference restrictions;
+- **Project Description**: Managed the release process of the product, which involved orchestrating the deployment of over 40 Azure resources and hundreds AAD roles in a single region plus rolling out the service to over 20 regions with difference restrictions;

 - **Responsibilities**:  Optimizing release procedure by writing scripts and Azure Resource Manager templates.
 Adjusting the release pipelines to align with different restrictions over Azure regions to ensure a reliable and smooth release process; Monitoring and making decisions with the release process while online issues occur to minimize the global impact;